ligato/vpp-agent/docs/kvscheduler/debugging.md

 or even during the agent run-time through the REST API: `POST /log/<logger-name>/<log-level>` Detailed info can be found in the [documentation for the logmanager plugin][logmanager-readme].

-KVScheduler, however, prints most of the interesting stuff, such as the [transaction logs](#understanding-transaction-log) or the [graph walk log](#understanding-the-graph-walk-(advanced)) directly into `stdout`.
-This output is made to be concise and easy to read, providing enough information and visibility to debug and resolve most of the issues that are in some way related to the KVScheduler framework.
-The transaction logs are also quite detached from the implementation details and not expected to change very much between releases.
+The KVScheduler, however, prints most of its interesting data, such as the [transaction logs](#understanding-transaction-log) or the [graph walk log](#understanding-the-graph-walk-(advanced)) directly to `stdout`.
+This output is concise and easy to read, providing enough information and visibility to debug and resolve most of the issues that are in some way related to the KVScheduler framework.
+These transaction logs are also not dependent on any KVScheduler implementation details, and therefore not expected to change much between releases.

 KVScheduler-internal debug messages, which require some knowledge of the underlying implementation, are logged using the logger named `kvscheduler`.

 ## How-to debug agent plugin lookup

-The quickest way to determine if your plugin has been found and properly initialized by the plugin lookup procedure of the agent, is to enable verbose lookup logs using the environment variable (before the agent is started):
+The easiest way to determine if your plugin has been found and properly initialized by the Agent's plugin lookup procedure is to enable verbose lookup logs.
+Before the agent is start, set the DEBUG_INFRA environment variable as follows:
 ```
 export DEBUG_INFRA=lookup
 ```

-Then search for `FOUND PLUGIN: <your-plugin-name>` in the logs - if not found, it means that your plugin is either not listed among the agent dependencies, or it does not implement the [plugin interface][plugin-interface].
+Then search for `FOUND PLUGIN: <your-plugin-name>` in the logs.
+If you do not find a log entry for your plugin, it means that it is either not listed among the agent dependencies or it does not implement the [plugin interface][plugin-interface].

 ## <a name="how-to-list-descriptors"></a> How-to list registered descriptors and watched key prefixes

-The quickest way to determine what descriptors are registered, is to use the REST API `GET /scheduler/dump` without any arguments.
+The easiest way to determine what descriptors are registered with the KVScheduler is to use the REST API `GET /scheduler/dump` without any arguments.
 For example:
 ```
 $ curl localhost:9191/scheduler/dump